jakobsarwary1/setayesh_makeup_salon/README.md

-Homepage: Welcomes visitors with an introduction to Setayesh Makeup Saloon.
+Homepage: Welcomes visitors with an introduction to Setayesh Beauty Salon.